SRA-VJTI/Pixels_Seminar/1_cpp_basics/README.md

   case 7:
     cout << "Sunday";
     break;
-   default:// If none of the case is satisfied then default statement is executed. cout<<"Not a day";
+  default: // If none of the case is satisfied then default statement is executed.
+    cout << "Not a day";
     break;
   }
   return 0;
 }

 ```

 **Output**